MethodsAndPractices/vsteam/docs/Add-VSTeamWorkItemAreaPermission.md

-# Add-VSTeamUser
+# Add-VSTeamWorkItemAreaPermission

 ## SYNOPSIS

-Adds a user to the account.
+Add Permissions to a Work Item Area

 ## SYNTAX

 ## DESCRIPTION

-Adds a user to the account.
+Add Permissions to a Work Item Area

 ## EXAMPLES